ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/tutorials/deposit-into-a-vault.md

 {% tabs %}
 {% tab label="JavaScript" %}
-{% code-snippet file="/_code-samples/vaults/js/deposit.js" language="js" from="depositor =" before="// Get initial vault" /%}
+{% code-snippet file="/_code-samples/vaults/js/deposit.js" language="js" from="// You can replace" before="// Get initial vault" /%}
 {% /tab %}
 {% /tabs %}

 {% admonition type="info" name="Note" %}
-This tutorial deposits to an existing private vault.
-A preconfigured depositor account is used, which has:
+This example uses an existing vault and depositor account from the `vaultSetup.js` script, but you can replace these values with your own.
+The preconfigured depositor account has:
 - Valid [Credentials](https://xrpl.org/docs/concepts/decentralized-storage/credentials) in the vault's [Permissioned Domain](https://xrpl.org/docs/concepts/tokens/decentralized-exchange/permissioned-domains).
 - A positive balance of the MPT in the vault.

 If you wish to deposit in a different vault, you can replace the relevant values with your own.
 {% /admonition %}